 Appeals of Disciplinary Action

-The policies and procedures that address habitual academic dishonesty are not intended to be punitive but to be positively developmental in helping the student deal with a pattern of behavior that is harmful to both the individual and the community.
+The policies and procedures that address habitual academic dishonesty are not intended to be punitive but to be positively developmental in helping students deal with a pattern of behavior that is harmful to both the individual and the community.
 Keeping a record of all violations is a way to identify and help students who have made an unfortunate habit of academic dishonesty, for whatever reason.
 Without this record, individual faculty members and the Office of Student Life will not be able to identify a pattern of offenses and will be unable to take the necessary, restorative action.